 The GPP is one of a number of solutions created by IAB Tech Lab as part of the project Rearc initiative to assist the industry in overcoming the difficulties associated with dealing with various and evolving privacy laws worldwide.

 Specifically, the GPP helps consolidate the handling of various consent signals from numerous worldwide privacy laws and enables user consent signals to be sent throughout the digital ad supply chain.

-Additionally, the GPP supports Global Privacy Control (GPC).
+Additionally, iubenda supports Global Privacy Control (GPC).
 The GPP specs provide detail on the integration of current privacy signals into a single platform.
-This covers the common data types for encoding privacy strings as well as methods for sending and receiving privacy strings.
+This covers the common data types for encoding privacy strings, as well as methods for sending and receiving privacy strings.

 💡 For further information, see the GPP Specification.